Skip to Main Content

 • Laboratory Medicine

-• Dr. Joe El-Khoury is Director of the Clinical Chemistry Laboratory and the Clinical Chemistry Fellowship Program at Yale New Haven Health and Associate Professor of Laboratory Medicine at Yale University School of Medicine.
-Dr. El-Khoury is board certified by the American Board of Clinical Chemistry and a fellow of the AACC Academy.
-His research interests include indicators for monitoring clinical laboratory performance, investigating biomarkers of acute kidney injury and chronic kidney disease (in collaboration with the Clinical and Translational Research Accelerator) and development of new mass spectrometry-based methods for the measurement of markers in biological fluids.
+• Dr. Joe El-Khoury is a Yale Professor of Laboratory Medicine and Director of the Clinical Chemistry Laboratory and the Clinical Chemistry Fellowship Program at Yale New Haven Health.
+Dr. El-Khoury is board certified by the American Board of Clinical Chemistry and a fellow of the Association for Diagnostics and Laboratory Medicine Academy.
+His research interests include indicators for monitoring clinical laboratory performance, investigating biomarkers of acute kidney injury and chronic kidney disease and development of new mass spectrometry-based methods for the measurement of markers in biological fluids.

 • Molecular Biophysics and Biochemistry